The Long Haul (1957 film): Original novel

-The film was based on the novel by Mervyn Mills, published in 1956.
-It was Mills' first novel.
-According to his obituary, the novel "stemmed from his journeys through early post-war Britain on a moped, before the advent of the motorways, when he absorbed, on the Great North Road, something of the lives of the long-distance lorry drivers, their roadside cafes and the people, often women, who frequented them.
+The film was based on the 1956 novel by Mervyn Mills, his first novel.
+According to his obituary in The Independent newspaper, the novel "stemmed from his journeys through early post-war Britain on a moped, before the advent of the motorways, when he absorbed, on the Great North Road, something of the lives of the long-distance lorry drivers, their roadside cafes and the people, often women, who frequented them.
 The book was turned down by 12 publishers, then accepted by the 13th, and even then Mills had to fight for his artistic integrity with the director and general editor Lovat Dickson to retain the more colourful passages.
 After so many rejections, this took courage."

 The Irish Times called it "an exciting and unusually vivid book."

 Development

 Film rights were bought by Todon Productions, the film company of Tony Owen and Donna Reed, run by Maxwell Seton.
 Ken Hughes, who had made films for them before, signed to write and direct.

 In July 1956 Diana Dors agreed to play the female lead.
 Like many Todon films, it was distributed through Columbia.
 The production was credited to Seton's company, Marksman Films.
 Columbia were financing a number of films in Britain at the time.

 Robert Mitchum originally was announced as the male star.
 In January 1957 Victor Mature signed.
 Mature had just made three films in England for Warwick Productions, which also distributed through Columbia: Zarak, Safari and Interpol.
 Mature had driven trucks for his father's business when younger.

 Setton tried to get Raymond Burr to support Mature and Dors but was unable to secure him.
 A lead role was played by newcomer Patrick Allen whom Setton signed to a three-picture contract over three years.